-The FAS provides information on average levels of return and costs faced by farmers.
+The FBS provides information on average levels of return and costs faced by farmers.
 Corresponding information on top and bottom performers are used by farmers and farm advisors to evaluate the viability of businesses and business plans.
-The FAS also provides data for benchmarking business performance across the UK.
+The FBS also provides data for benchmarking business performance across the Scotland and the UK.
 Benchmarking data using farm accounts data is available at: